confluentinc/kafka-connect-elasticsearch/docs/configuration_options.rst

   * Default: false
   * Importance: low

+``compact.map.entries``
+  Defines how map entries with string keys within record values should be written to JSON.
+When this is set to ``true``, these entries are written compactly as ``"entryKey": "entryValue"``.
+Otherwise, map entries with string keys are written as a nested document ``{"key": "entryKey", "value": "entryValue"}``.
+All map entries with non-string keys are always written as nested documents.
+Prior to 3.3.0, this connector always wrote map entries as nested documents, so set this to ``false`` to use that older behavior.

+  * Type: boolean
+  * Default: true
+  * Importance: low

 ``topic.index.map``
   A map from Kafka topic name to the destination Elasticsearch index, represented as a list of ``topic:index`` pairs.